Surgery Partners (SGRY) Scheduled to Post Earnings on Monday

 NASDAQ SGRY opened at $52.01 on Friday.
 The company has a market capitalization of $4.65 billion, a PE ratio of -38.81, a price-to-earnings-growth ratio of 4.16 and a beta of 3.03.
 The company has a debt-to-equity ratio of 1.80, a quick ratio of 1.45 and a current ratio of 1.56.
 The business’s fifty day moving average is $47.98 and its 200 day moving average is $47.05.
 Surgery Partners has a fifty-two week low of $35.65 and a fifty-two week high of $69.58.

 Several research firms recently weighed in on SGRY.
-Stifel Nicolaus upgraded Surgery Partners from a “hold” rating to a “buy” rating and set a $51.00 target price on the stock in a research report on Monday, November 29th.
-SVB Leerink lifted their target price on Surgery Partners from $61.00 to $63.00 and gave the company an “outperform” rating in a research report on Wednesday, January 26th.
+TheStreet upgraded Surgery Partners from a “d+” rating to a “c” rating in a research report on Monday, November 29th.
+Barclays began coverage on Surgery Partners in a report on Tuesday, November 30th.
+They set an “overweight” rating and a $73.00 price target on the stock.
 JPMorgan Chase & Co. began coverage on Surgery Partners in a report on Monday, November 1st.
 They set a “neutral” rating and a $50.00 price target on the stock.
-TheStreet raised Surgery Partners from a “d+” rating to a “c” rating in a report on Monday, November 29th.
-Finally, Barclays began coverage on Surgery Partners in a report on Tuesday, November 30th.
-They set an “overweight” rating and a $73.00 price target on the stock.
+Zacks Investment Research raised Surgery Partners from a “sell” rating to a “buy” rating and set a $46.00 price target on the stock in a report on Saturday, January 29th.
+Finally, Stifel Nicolaus raised Surgery Partners from a “hold” rating to a “buy” rating and set a $51.00 price target on the stock in a report on Monday, November 29th.
 Two analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
 According to MarketBeat.com, Surgery Partners currently has a consensus rating of “Buy” and an average price target of $56.29.

 About Surgery Partners (Get Rating)